Skip to main content

 Qualified Adult:

-Must clear a background check in accordance with University Policy 6.6.2 Reference Checks, Information Verification, and Background Checks and successfully complete the training CRS 2101-Protecting Children: Identifying and Reporting Sexual Misconduct in CULearn before the first day of interacting and supervising a minor.
+Must clear a background check in accordance with University Policy 6.6.2 Reference Checks, Information Verification, and Background Checks and successfully complete the trainings RMI 101-Protecting Children: Identifying and Reporting Sexual Misconduct and RMI 103-Boundary Training for Educators When Working with Minors before the first day of interacting and supervising a minor.

 Reporting Abuse: